CREATE AN OFFICE SPACE THAT YOU’LL LOVE USING THESE SIMPLE, INEXPENSIVE IDEAS.

 Frame a favorite picture—with stamps

-Getting your hands on random stamps may be more difficult if you aren’t in frequent contact with incoming mail, but it’s still feasible if you’re willing to collect stamps from mail sent to your home address.
+This idea may not be for everyone, since getting your hands on random stamps is more difficult if you aren’t in frequent contact with incoming mail.
+(And I’d say it’s still feasible if you’re willing to collect stamps from mail sent to your home address, but does anyone really get snail mail much anymore?)

-Once upon a time, I was in charge of opening and distributing incoming mail at my job.
+So once upon a time, I was in charge of opening and distributing incoming mail at my job.
 It all started with a stamp of Remy and Linguini from the movie about a rat who can cook, Ratatouille.
 (Mr. E and me LOVE Ratatouille.)
-A spur-of-the-moment idea drove me to snip out the stamp, attach the tiniest bit of tape to the back, and stick it along the edge of an unframed photo of Mr. E and me.
+A spur-of-the-moment idea drove me to snip out the stamp, attach the tiniest bit of tape to the back and stick it along the edge of an unframed photo of Mr. E and me.

 One stamp turned to 14.
 Each reminds me of a memory, Mr. E, or something else I love: ice cream, favorite animated films, antique vehicles, our wedding.
 A simple photo is now a collage of what makes me happy—and it’s awesome.

-PS—If you aren’t in the stamp-collecting mood, just a happy photo can do the trick!
+PS—If you aren’t in the stamp-collecting mood, just a happy photo or two can do the trick.

 For this, I turn to the crafty shop owners of Etsy.